-- 1. Determine the program type of each program funded from the first page of the Program Agreement or the current approved Program Agreement Revision. - 2.
-Request from each Program Provider or DPS regional office an annual report showing number of youth served and the breakdown by age and referral source.
-Determine the proportion of youth served that are the appropriate age for the program type.
-Determine the proportion of youth served that are referred by Juvenile Court or Juvenile Court Services. - 6.
-Equipment and Real Property Management
+- Determine the program type of each program funded from the first page of the Program Agreement or the current approved Program Agreement Revision.
+Compare to the County Plan priorities. - 2.
+Request from each program or DPS regional office report for the period under review showing number of youth served and the breakdown by age and referral source.
+Determine the proportion of youth served that are the appropriate age or under juvenile jurisdiction or by an exception for youth attending school and in diversion program for the program type.
+Determine the proportion of youth served that are referred by Juvenile Court or Juvenile Court Services.

+6. Equipment and Real Property Management

 Compliance Requirement - Equipment purchased with DPS JCPC funds or matching local funds shall be used solely for the purpose stipulated in the Program Agreement for the life of that equipment.
-Equipment is defined as equipment valued at \$350.00 or more with a life expectancy of more than one (1) year purchased with DPS JCPC funds or local match.
+Equipment is defined as equipment valued at \$500 or more with a life expectancy of more than one (1) year purchased with DPS JCPC funds or local match.
 An equipment inventory shall be maintained in NCALLIES and updated at least annually as part of the Final Accounting process.
 Disposal of such equipment when necessary shall be in accordance with the agency's written equipment policy or in accordance with county policy.
 Should a program be discontinued during the useful life of the equipment, the county shall follow the policy cited in the N.C.A.C.
-Title 28, Subchapter 2 for transfer of the equipment or the value to another youth serving program within the county upon the approval of DPS.
+Title 14B, Subchapter 11B for transfer of the equipment or the value to another youth serving program within the county upon the approval of DPS.